 New Survey: Leveraging real-time data delivers higher revenue growth and increased developer productivity.
 Learn more.

-Managing your workflows has never been easier using open source Temporal.io as your microservices platform.
+Managing long running workflows has never been easier, using open source Temporal.io as your microservices platform.
 With Temporal’s quick start installation, getting started is simple plug-and-play for anyone wanting to use it with their own personal workflows.

-In this post, the first of a two part series, we want to introduce you to Temporal and Astra DB and illustrate the advantages of using these two powerful technologies together to manage your workflows reliably and with less effort.
+In this first post, we introduce you to Temporal and Astra DB and illustrate the advantages of using these two powerful technologies together to manage your workflows reliably and with less effort.

 What is Temporal?